 I love the idea that "geek culture" is some precious tradition that's been passed down generation to generation in an attempt to preserve it— Justin Treadway (@GriffnValentine) July 25, 2012

-I welcome new members to the community but I also can understand how some people are "geek" because it's a good image to have right now— HobbesQ, Knight of Autumn (@HobbesQ) July 25, 2012
+I welcome new members to the community but I also can understand how some people are "geek" because it's a good image to have right now— HobbesQ, First of His Name, Emissary to the Goblin (@HobbesQ) July 25, 2012

 @natasha_lh the big problem as i see it, is that the word "geek" implies a longstanding, possibly obsessive devotion to something 1/2— Oven Obler (@erjhunter) July 25, 2012

 @natasha_lh Are you familiar with studies of geekdom and masculinity?
 I suspect this is coming from a similar place as some of that.— Sherliz Holmes (@JhoiraArtificer) July 25, 2012